IHE/RAD.IMR/input/pagecontent/RAD-Y3.md

 ##### 2:3.Y3.4.2.2 Message Semantics

+The message is an HTTP GET or HTTP POST response.
+The Requester is the User Agent.
+The Responder is the Origin Server.

+The Responder returns an HTTP Status code appropriate to the processing as well as a Bundle of the matching DiagnosticReport Resources.

-Based on the query results, the Responder will either return an error or success.
+Based on the query results, the Responder shall either return an error or success.
 Guidance on handling Access Denied related to use of 200, 403 and 404 can be found in [ITI TF-2x: Appendix Z.7](https://profiles.ihe.net/ITI/TF/Volume2/ch-Z.html#z.8-mobile-security-considerations).

 When the Responder needs to report an error, it shall use HTTP error response codes and should include a FHIR OperationOutcome with more details on the failure.
 See FHIR [http://hl7.org/fhir/http.html](http://hl7.org/fhir/http.html) and [http://hl7.org/fhir/operationoutcome.html](http://hl7.org/fhir/operationoutcome.html).

 If the Find Multimedia DiagnosticReport message is processed successfully, whether or not any DiagnosticReport Resources are found, the HTTP status code shall be 200.
 The Return DiagnosticReport Bundle message shall be a Bundle Resource containing zero or more DiagnosticReport Resources.
 If the Responder is sending warnings, the Bundle Resource shall also contain an OperationOutcome Resource that contains those warnings.

+The Responder shall return the query results in the encoding (XML or JSON) specified by the Requester.

 The response shall adhere to any FHIR Bundle constraints specified in [ITI TF-2x: Appendix Z.1](https://profiles.ihe.net/ITI/TF/Volume2/ch-Z.html#z.1-resource-bundles).

+The Responder shall return the full content of matching DiagnosticReport resources in the returned bundle.
+The Responder may support additional search result parameters (e.g. _summary, _elements, _include, etc.) and return the modified results accordingly.

 ###### 2:3.Y3.4.2.2.1 DiagnosticReport Resource Contents